When you start working with WordPress, the first decision you have to make is which version you’re going to use — WordPress.com or WordPress.org.

 The Advantages of WordPress.org

-The advantages of WordPress.org is that it’s completely customizable.
+The advantage of WordPress.org is that it’s completely customizable.
 You can build any kind of website with this version of WordPress — there are virtually no limits.

 You are free to use any one of the thousands of pre-designed WordPress themes available.